hauptem/F5-Multisite-Dashboard/iCall Datagroup Sync/README.md

 ### Install the Restore Script

-The restore script provides recovery capabilities for the backup files created by the sync script.
+The restore script provides recovery capabilities for the datagroup backup files created by the sync script.

 **Create the restore script:**